cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 - When you use UTF-8 for encoding, the total length of the complete address of the cloud file cannot exceed 1024 characters.
 - The name cannot contain carriage return characters or line breaks.
 - Do not use special characters including the following: `# * : ? ' " < > | [ ]`.
-- The maximum size of a file to be uploaded cannot exceed 50 GB.
-The Cloud Storage SDK of AppGallery Connect uploads a maximum of 5 GB data to the server each time until 50 GB data is uploaded.
+- The maximum size of a file to be uploaded cannot exceed 50GB.
+The Cloud Storage SDK of AppGallery Connect uploads a maximum of 5 GB data to the server each time until 50GB data is uploaded.
 If the upload fails, the SDK retries the upload until the configured maximum number of retry times is reached.
 - The name of a file or directory can contain up to 255 characters.
 Otherwise, compatibility problems may occur in some operating systems.

 ### Initializing